 - Buy bug spray.
 Houston is humid and swampy, and mosquitoes like to emerge after the rain.

-Los Angeles is not easy to navigate, so it’s no surprise Angelenos stress when it’s time to pack up and move.
+Los Angeles is not easy to navigate, so it’s no surprise Angelenos stress when it’s time to pack up and move, whether its from beautiful Santa Monica or downtown LA.
 These packing tips will help make moving in the City of Angels a heavenly experience.

 How to Make Packing Easier in Los Angeles